Site Readiness Program

 - Appropriateness of location (including proximity to housing and known off-site impacts)

 - Marketability of the site (active interest a plus)

 - Availability of matching funds from landowner and/or local contribution (including, but not limited to, tax increment financing or other financial commitments)

 Grant Terms and Conditions

 Grantees will be required to execute a standard grant agreement.
-The Commonwealth will be repaid from any net land sale proceeds and/or long-term lease revenue or refinancing proceeds.
-If development of the site results in insufficient proceeds, the municipality will pay 15% of its resulting tax revenues, up to 30 years, to MassDevelopment until the grant is repaid.
+The agreement provides that in most instances, the state will be repaid from any net land sale proceeds, long-term lease revenue, or refinancing proceeds.
+If a grant does not result in new revenues, there is no repayment obligation.

 For more information: